Senior Vice President

-EXPERTISE: John Russick’s area of expertise includes but is not limited to the following Chicago topics: Architecture; crime; sports; Prohibition; The Great Chicago Fire; music.
+Expertise: John Russick’s areas of expertise include but are not limited to the following Chicago topics: Architecture; crime; sports; Prohibition; The Great Chicago Fire; music.

-EXPERIENCE: Chicago History Museum (VP for Interpretation & Education 2015–present, Director of Curatorial Affairs, 2011–15, Senior Curator, 2008–10, Curator, 2003–2008, Exhibit Developer, 1998–2003); Museum of Anatolian Civilizations, Ankara, Turkey (Exhibit Developer and Designer); Texas Memorial Museum (Exhibit Developer); Texas State Preservation Board (Exhibits Coordinator); National Museum of American History (Exhibits Coordinator); Field Museum of Natural History (Exhibition Specialist).
+Experience: Chicago History Museum Senior Vice President, 2019–present; Vice President for Interpretation & Education, 2015–19; Director of Curatorial Affairs, 2011–15, Senior Curator, 2008–10; Curator, 2003–2008; Exhibition Developer, 1998–2003.
+Museum of Anatolian Civilizations, Ankara, Turkey, Exhibit Developer and Designer.
+Texas Memorial Museum, Exhibition Developer.
+Texas State Preservation Board, Exhibits Coordinator.
+National Museum of American History, Exhibitions Coordinator.
+Field Museum of Natural History, Exhibition Specialist.

-EDUCATION: MS, Architectural Studies, University of Texas at Austin, 1996, Specialization: Historic Preservation; BA, History; Northern Illinois University, DeKalb, Illinois, 1987.
+Education: MS, Architectural Studies (Specialization: Historic Preservation), University of Texas at Austin, 1996.
+BA, History, Northern Illinois University, DeKalb, Illinois, 1987.

 John Russick oversees the departments of Exhibitions, Education, Publications, Collections and Curatorial Affairs, Information Technology, and the Research Center on behalf of the Museum.
 Since arriving in 1998, he has led the development of a host of temporary and permanent exhibitions and a collection of digital experiences for the Museum.